edab/Cheatsheets/cheatsheets/docker.md

 `docker save -o my-image.tar.gz debian:sid busybox ubuntu:14.04` | Save images into an archive.
 `docker load -i my-images.tar.gz` | Load images from an archive.

+## Orchestrator

+They are systems for start containers, keep the running, and restart them if they fail.
+There are many option available, like:

+- _Docker Compose_: useful for developing and testing, but not for production environment.
+- _Kubernetes_: assemble containers into pods, allow scaling and management.
+- _AWS EC2 Container Service_: analogous to Kubernetes, with different vocabulary.

+One example about Kubernetes can be found at https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html.

 ---------

 # Notes